Rewatchable Sci-Fi/Fantasy TV Series

 pop up all the time.
 When the Doctor's body encounters a fatal end, he regenerates into a new body.
 Episodes were typically part of a longer story spanning 4 or 6 episodes.

-Each of the eight Doctors and production eras bring a completely different personality and approach, making each series change from children's show (during the first few
+Each of the eight Doctors and production eras bring a completely different personality and approach, making each season change from children's show (during the first few

 years) to serious sci-fi, camp, action, horror or just plain fun & imaginative sci-fi.
 The writing varies in quality as well, sometimes juvenile or dated, other times